EmilianoAmador/Deep_Learning_FNG_Index/README.md

 ![](Images/CLSat5.png)

 ### Conclusion
-**Which model has a lower loss?**<br/>
-The model training with closing prices has a lower loss number of 0.015, while the one training with FNG index has a loss function of 0.13

-**Which model tracks the actual values better over time?**<br/>
-The model using the closing prices tracks the actual values better than the FNG model.
-The FNG model does not come near to predicting the actual values correctly.
+The training model with closing prices has a lower loss number of 0.015, while the one training with FNG index has a loss function of 0.13.
+This means that the training model with the closing prices made less errors after each iteration of optimization.
+Therefore, this model can track the actual values better than the FNG model.
+The FNG model does not come near to th epredicting power of the other model.

-**Which window size works best for the model?**<br/>
-The window size that works best for the models is 1.
-The lower the window the better the performance.
-However, their unit number features affect their performance differently. the FNG performs better with a unit numbers of 30, while the closing price model performs better with a unit number of 5.
+One detail I noticed was that the models performed best with a window size of 1.
+The higher the window the worst the performance.
+As far as the unit number features, the model demonstrated opposing performance. the FNG performs better with a unit numbers of 30, while the closing price model performs better with a unit number of 5.
+All in all, more research must be done before using these models in an investment firm.